-Spinal Decompression with Chiropractic Care
+Spinal Decompression in Chiropractic Care

 During spinal decompression treatment, you will be strapped onto the decompression table, which will enable it to move as it produces a distraction force onto the specific area of your spine.
 A computer program will control the level of distraction force that is applied, which will be given between intervals of relaxation.
 This method will gently pull your spine apart, to help it elongate, and will create a tiny vacuum in between the different vertebrae to help pull the affected disc back into place.
 Each treatment lasts 30-45 minutes.